 October 16, 2019

-Voice Assistants: testing and development of an app for L'Oréal
+Voice Assistants: example of testing and development of an app for L'Oréal

 Glow up introduction video